 There is a D on the blue plastic sheet for ‘Displacement’.
 This means people who settled there previously after an exhausting process have to move again inside the camp.
 They don't always have another area allocated and have to find relatives to settle with.

 Nantiek and her family have found refuge in the UNMISS (United Nations Mission in South Sudan) PoC camp in Bentiu.
 They have lived there since June 2015; for many others, it has been even longer.
 Following the recent surge in violence at the start of July, more people have since sought safety in the camp.
 This is particularly concerning, as from 1 July no new arrivals have been allowed to register, meaning thousands of people fleeing violence are now living without adequate shelter or food.
 Nantiek is willing to go back.
 “I want to return to my village, my cows, my crops, but we lost everything.
 We are not well here.
 But we need security.”
-In the meantime, Nantiek will remain here, between the fences and the moats of the Bentiu PoC, under UNMISS protection, but also pressure to resettle elsewhere in the camp.
+In the meantime, Nantiek will remain here, between the fences and the moats of the Bentiu PoC, under UNMISS protection, but also pressure to resettle elsewhere in the camp

-MSF runs a community health programme in the Bentiu UN protection of civilians camp, as well as a 160-bed hospital providing secondary healthcare, surgery and emergency services to the population of the camp.
-MSF also runs an inpatient therapeutic feeding centre for malnourished children and provides maternal care for complicated cases, obstetrics, and a sexual violence programme.
+MSF runs a community health programmed in the Bentiu UN protection of civilians camp, as well as a 160-bed hospital providing secondary healthcare, surgery and emergency services to the population of the camp.
+MSF also runs an inpatient therapeutic feeding centre for malnourished children and provides maternal care for complicated cases, obstetrics, and a sexual violence programmed.
 In the town of Bentiu, the medical team also operates a primary health centre which can refer patients to the town’s hospital or to the MSF hospital in the PoC.